xmonader/letsbuildacompiler-pretty/src/tutor07_lexicalscanning.md

 the matter is that the C/Unix convention is  just  not compatible with the structure of  our  parser,  which  calls for a lookahead character.
-The  code that the Bell  wizards  have  implemented doesn't use that convention, which is why they need 'ungetc'.
+The  code that the Bell  wizards  have  implemented doesn't use that convention, which is why they need `ungetc`.

 OK, let's fix the problem.
 To do that, we need to go back to the old definition of IsWhite (delete the CR and  LF  characters) and